Rockin' Roll Baby (song)

 "Rockin' Roll Baby" is a song written by Linda Creed and Thom Bell and performed by The Stylistics.
 It reached #3 on the U.S. R&B chart, #6 on the UK Singles Chart, #14 on the U.S. pop chart, #44 on the U.S. adult contemporary chart, and #57 on the Canadian pop chart in 1974.
-It was featured on their 1973 album Rockin' Roll Baby.
+It was featured as the title song from their 1973 eponymous album.

 The song was arranged and produced by Thom Bell.
+Lead vocals are by Russell Thompkins Jr.

 The song ranked #96 on Billboard magazine's Top 100 singles of 1974.

+Lyrical content

+The narrator, a hard-working touring musician, describes his infant son, a child prodigy, who was "born in a theater in Bluefield, West Virginia".
+Although only a toddler, "Little Joey" has great singing talent and has a "funky walk in his little orthopedic shoes."
+The musician is successful and buys a house in Beverly Hills, attributing his success to the child.